 In the Agora theatre drama and performance are not restricted to the stage and to the evening, but are extended to the urban experience and to daytime.

-The positive side with pushing your creativity to the limit is that sometimes ideas strike you and you create a small but meaningful invention of your own.
+The positive side of pushing your creativity to the limit is that sometimes ideas strike you, and you create a small but meaningful invention of your own.
 So it happened for Unstudio.
 Inside Theatre Agora is a unique handrail designed by the architects.
-It cascades down the main staircase as a snaking pink ribbon winding itself all around the void at the centre of the open foyer space on the first floor.
+It cascades down the main staircase as a snaking pink ribbon winding itself all around the void at the center of the open foyer space on the first floor.
 It then extends up the wall and towards the roof.
 Even so, it continuously changes color from violet to crimson, cherry pink, then back to white.

 Project information